 Please carefully review the following detailed procedures and policy statements regarding weather-related closings and postponements.

-In addition, if you are registered for PSUAlert, you will receive an immediate text message on your cell phone if any special campus weather announcements are made.
-To sign up for PSUAlert, visit http://psualert.psu.edu.
+Our experience with announcements given on the identified radio and television stations (see sidebar) has been mixed, so If you haven’t already done so, I would also strongly encourage you to register for PSUAlert.
+Once registered, you will receive an immediate text message on your cell phone if any special campus weather announcements are made.
+To sign up for PSUAlert, please go to http://psualert.psu.edu.

 For staff members who are uncomfortable driving in the snow and/or ice, and if your presence is not required for the day’s operations, please note that your supervisor is permitted to allow you to leave work early, arrive late, or not come in at all on a day when the campus is open.
 However, you must log that day as vacation, your personal holiday, or leave with no pay as stipulated by University Policy HR10.